fredbrockow/Class-Booking-System/server/ENDPOINTS_SPECIFICATION.md

     check if teacher assigned to the class exists check if the class already exists (for title + teacher)

-    SET isActive to FALSE BY DEFAULT, SHOULD BE PUT TO TRUE WHEN THE CALL IS ADDED TO THE CALENDAR
+    SET isActive to TRUE BY DEFAULT.
+Ideally , in later version that flag will be used to remove the clsass from an active claendar , but not deleting it for re use

     SRC Picture set by default untill the upload picture fonctionnality is added